Mover Marketing AI

 Key Takeaways

 I audit moving company websites every single week.
 I pull them up on screen, open SEMrush, and start digging.
 And I can tell you -- the same mistakes show up over and over again.
 Not small stuff.
 Mistakes that are actively hurting your rankings, costing you leads, and wasting your crawl budget.
+If you're looking for the flip side -- what you should be doing right -- check out our definitive guide to SEO for moving companies.

 Here's the thing -- most of these aren't even your fault.
 A lot of moving companies are getting bad advice from agencies that don't understand this industry.
 They'll pump out blog content, show you a traffic report that looks amazing, and pat themselves on the back.
 But at the end of the day, that traffic doesn't translate into jobs or quality leads.
 I know because I spent years running and growing My Pro Movers in the DC/MD/VA area -- 25 trucks, over 10,000 reviews.
 I've made some of these mistakes too.
 The difference is, I learned what actually works by running the business, not just marketing it.
+That experience is what drives our professional local search optimization -- we've seen every mistake in the book because we've lived through them.

 So let me walk you through the biggest SEO mistakes I see with moving company websites, and more importantly, what to do about them.